The Crosslink 2 Construction

 A ‑execution is the complete set of events (message sends/receives and decisions by protocol participants) that occur in a particular run of from its initiation up to a given time.
 A prefix of a ‑execution is also a ‑execution.
 Since executions always start from protocol initiation, a strict suffix of a ‑execution is not a ‑execution.

-For convenience we conflate ‑blocks with ‑chains; that is, we identify a chain with the block at its tip.
-This is justified because, assuming that the hash function used for parent links is collision-resistant, there can be only one ‑chain corresponding to a ‑block.
+For convenience, we conflate ‑blocks with ‑chains; that is, we identify a chain with the block at its tip.
+This is justified because, assuming that the hash function used for parent links is collision‑resistant, there is exactly one ‑chain corresponding to a ‑block; and conversely there is exactly one ‑block at the tip of a ‑chain.

 The block at depth in a ‑chain is defined to be the tip of .
-Thus the block at depth in a chain is the last one that cannot be affected by a rollback of length .
+Thus the block at depth in a chain is the last one that cannot be affected by a rollback of length (this also applies when because the genesis ‑chain cannot roll back).

 Our usage of “depth” is different from [NTT2020], which uses “depth” to refer to what Bitcoin and Zcash call “height”.
 It also differs by from the convention for confirmation depths in zcashd, where the tip is considered to be at depth , rather than .